-During your stay here you will have full access to all public spaces on site.
-Guests are welcome to go hiking, take a dip in the cliffside pool, participate in community events, and explore the beautiful architecture.
+During your stay here you will have full access to all exterior public spaces on site, as well as the visitor's center which houses a gallery + shop (open everyday from 9am-5pm) and a cafe (open Thursday-Sunday from 9-2 pm, offering coffee/tea and pastry service in the morning and lunch starting at 11am).
+Guests are welcome to go hiking, participate in community events, and explore the beautiful architecture.
 You are only restricted from private areas such as residents' homes and construction areas.
+For more information or questions contact me.

 - Check in: After 3PM